alperenbutun/dpda-ones-double-zeros/README.md

 This repository contains a PDA, DPDA and a formal DPDA specifically constructed to recognize the binary language where the count of ones is exactly double the count of zeros.

 **UPDATE (August 8, 2026)**
-Following an email discussion with a PhD academic person working in the field of Theory of Computation at a leading research institution, I learned that my DPDA-based solution to the underlying problem was not the first approach of its kind.
+Following an email discussion with a PhD academic person working in the field of Theory of Computation at a leading research institution, I learned that the problem has been solved before, meaning my DPDA solution is not the first.
+Nevertheless, my solution approach differs from the existing solution(s).
+In its simplest form, my solution doesn't contain ε transitions (helpers).
+Even this can be an important factor affecting the degree of determinism.

 As a result, I removed the earlier Proposal document from this repository because it contained novelty claims that I could no longer support confidently.